MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/trim-versions.md

 > 1. The API always deletes all versions that were created before January 1, 2023.
 If you want to trim versions, you can't keep any older than that.
 This means the value you use for the `DeleteBeforeDays` parameter should result in date after January 1, 2023.

-**Manual Count Limit Trim Mode:** Deletes the oldest versions exceeding the specified count limit.
+**Manual Count Limit trim mode:** Deletes the oldest versions exceeding the specified count limit.

 **Example:** In the example below, a trim job is queued to delete versions that exceed 50 major version counts.
 On August 31, the job starts permanently deleting older versions that exceed the 50 major version count limit as of August 31.

    :::image type="content" source="media/version-history/manual-count-limit-trim-table.png" lightbox="media/version-history/manual-count-limit-trim-table.png" alt-text="Diagram of manual count limit":::

-**Automatic Trim Mode:** Deletes older versions according to the automatic version storage algorithm.<br> **Automatic Trim Mode:** Applies Automatic algorithm to delete existing versions.
+**Automatic trim mode:** Applies Automatic algorithm to delete existing versions.
 Depending on the version age, the job will permanently delete versions or set expiration time according to the automatic version storage algorithm.
 > [!TIP]
 > Review the [tutorial to run impact analysis of of setting automatic version history limits](tutorial-run-what-if-analysis.md#run-impact-analysis-of-setting-automatic-version-history-limits) to understand version deletion and expiration criteria.

-## Queue Trim Job and Track Progress
+## Queue trim job and track progress

 The version trimming workflow uses a job to asynchronously delete versions matching the criteria specified in the trim mode.